UK firms grow at slowest in 6 months as rate hikes weigh: PMI

 Inflation pressures are easing, however.
 The PMI showed the smallest rises in firms' input and output prices since February 2021, pointing to "further, potentially marked, falls in consumer price inflation in the months ahead," Williamson said.

 Wages remained a major factor pushing up costs, offsetting some of the price falls for energy, freight and metals.
-(Reporting by David Milliken; editing by John Stonestreet)
+(Reporting by David Milliken; Editing by John Stonestreet and David Holmes)